SushmitaGoswami/docker_tutorial/docs/index.md

 - Docker run additional command - docker exec -it <container_id/name> <run_command>
 - Docker logs - docker logs <container_id>
 - Docker get command prompt - docker exec -it <container_id/name> sh
+- Docker stop container - docker stop/kill <container_id/name> - docker kill triggers SIGKILL and stop triggers SIGTERM.
+- Tag image during build - dokcer build -t <name(repo/image_name:version)> /path/to/folder

+## Create docker image from container
+  1. Start a container based on a base image.
+  2. Install the specific software in that container
+  3. commit the new filesystem of the running container as a new image -> docker commit -c <start command> <container_name>
+  4. Start a new container with the newly created image.